 “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents.”

 In 2012, KissMetrics went even further, stating that:

 “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers.”

 Do you need to add captions to every image?
 No, because sometimes images serve other purposes.
 Decide whether you want to use yours for SEO as well or not.
 Bearing in mind the need to avoid over-optimization, I’d say you should only add captions where it would make sense to the visitor for one to be there.
 Think about the visitor first, and don’t add a caption just for image SEO.

 Alt text and title text

-When hovering over an image, IE shows the alt text as a ‘tooltip’.
+When hovering over an image, some browsers show the alt text as a ‘tooltip’.
 Chrome shows the title text as was intended.
 Title text for images is similar and a lot of people who use titles simply copy the alt text, but more and more people leave them out altogether.
-What is it for?
-“The title attribute can be very useful, but it is not a safe way of providing crucial information.
-Instead, it offers a good way to provide non-essential information, for example, the mood of the image, or what it means in context.” – in other words, it’s ‘nice to have’ information, but isn’t taken into account for image SEO.
+Why is that?
+Here’s Mozilla’s take:

 OpenGraph and Twitter Cards